 The RY/BY# is a dedicated, open-drain output pin which indicates whether an Embedded Algorithm is in progress or complete.
 The RY/BY# status is valid after the rising edge of the final WE# pulse in the command sequence.
-Since RY/BY# is an open-drain output, several RY/BY# pins can be tied together in parallel with a pull-up resistor to $V{\rm CC}$.
+Since RY/BY# is an open-drain output, several RY/BY# pins can be tied together in parallel with a pull-up resistor to V{CC} .

 If the output is low (Busy), the device is actively erasing or programming.
 (This includes programming in the Erase Suspend mode.)
-If the output is high (Ready), the device is reading array data, the standby mode, or one of the banks is in the erase-suspend-read mode.
+If the output is high (Ready), the device is in the read mode, the standby mode, or one of the banks is in the erase-suspend-read mode.

-Table 19 shows the outputs for RY/BY#.
+Table 20 shows the outputs for RY/BY#.